-SFI 2015-2019 Forest Management Standard Performance Measure 9.1 and SFI 2015-2019 Fiber Sourcing Standard Performance Measure 4.1.
+SFI 2022 Forest Management Standard Performance Measure 10.1 and SFI 2022 Fiber Sourcing Standard Performance Measure 4.1.

-Program Participants shall comply with applicable federal, provincial, state and local forestry and related social and environmental laws and regulations and take appropriate steps to avoid illegal logging.
+Certified Organizations shall comply with applicable federal, provincial, state and local forestry and related social and environmental laws and regulations and take appropriate steps to avoid illegal logging.

-SFI 2015-2019 Fiber Sourcing Standard Indicator 4.1.4:

-Program to assess the risk that the Program Participants fiber sourcing program could acquire material from illegal logging by considering some of the following:

-a. communications with suppliers;

-b. independent research;

-c. contract documentation; and

-d. maintain records.

 The definition of illegal logging is intended to cover intentional violations, such as timber theft from areas that are precluded from logging, falsification of official documents, avoidance of harvest payments and duties, and deliberate removal of trees from the land without the legal right to do so.
 The definition is not intended to cover isolated occurrences of legal infractions such as unintentional trespass over a property line (for private ownership) or unit boundaries (for public ownership), violation of roadway laws, or minor contract disputes.
-As stated in SFI 2015-2019 Forest Management Standard Objective 9 and SFI 2015-2019 Fiber Sourcing Standard Objective 4, Program Participants are required to comply with applicable federal, provincial, state and local laws and regulations.
+As stated in SFI 2022 Forest Management Standard Objective 10 and SFI 2022 Fiber Sourcing Standard Objective 4, Certified Organizations are required to comply with applicable federal, provincial, state and local laws and regulations.

-13. ILO Core Conventions
+ILO Core Conventions

-SFI 2015-2019 Forest Management Standard Performance Measure 9.2 and SFI 2015-2019 Fiber Sourcing Standard Performance Measure 4.2 addresses differences in U.S. labor law and the ILO core conventions.
-Additional guidance is provided here for application of 9.2 and 4.2 for independent contractors and for Program Participants.
+SFI 2022 Forest Management Standard Performance Measure 10.2 and SFI 2022 Fiber Sourcing Standard Performance Measure 4.2 addresses differences in U.S. labor law and the ILO core conventions.
+Additional guidance is provided here for application of 10.2 and 4.2 for independent contractors and for Certified Organizations.

-Application of SFI 2015-2019 Forest Management Standard Performance Measure 9.2 and SFI 2015-2019 Fiber Sourcing Standard Performance Measure 4.2 for independent contractors operating on lands owned or controlled by Program Participants:
+Application of SFI 2022 Forest Management Standard Performance Measure 10.2 and SFI 2022 Fiber Sourcing Standard Performance Measure 4.2 for independent contractors operating on lands owned or controlled by Certified Organizations:

-Certification bodies at the time of the audit will collect and review information the Program Participant has received from outside stakeholders with regards to concerns or conformance pertaining to independent contractor actions related to ILO Core conventions 87, 98 and 111.
+Certification bodies at the time of the audit will collect and review information the Certified Organization has received from outside stakeholders with regards to concerns or conformance pertaining to independent contractor actions related to ILO Core conventions 87, 98 and 111.

 Any information collected by the certification bodies during normal auditing times will be promptly submitted without contractor identifying information to the Program Participant, SFI Inc. and the SFI ILO Task Force.
 Information received will be reviewed every 6 months by the SFI ILO Task Force which will develop recommendations to the SFI Inc. Board of Directors for resolution of any significant problems identified.